 Immunity Boost To-Go (10 x 0.6oz)

-First Honey® Immunity Boost Pouches are an all-natural grab ‘n go packet of 100% pure New Zealand Mānuka honey.
-Each convenient screw top pouch holds the perfect 0.6oz portion of medical grade Mānuka honey renowned for its health benefits and natural anti-inflammatory properties.
+First Honey® Immunity Boost Honey Pouches are an all-natural grab ‘n go packet of 100% pure New Zealand Mānuka honey.
+Each convenient screw-top honey pouch holds the perfect 0.6oz portion of medical grade Mānuka honey renowned for its health benefits and natural anti-inflammatory properties.

-No artificial antibiotics, no added sugar, GMO free.
+No artificial antibiotics, no added sugar, and GMO-free.
+Our honey pouches are an excellent immune-boosting food.\

 See our FAQ page for more information about the effectiveness of Mānuka honey.

-Mānuka honey can be eaten every day to boost the immune system, and support wellness in times of distress
+Mānuka honey can be eaten every day as an antioxidant supplement and supports wellness in times of distress.

 Medical Grade Mānuka Honey.